Robust Self-Tuning Data Association for Geo-Referencing Using Lane Markings: EVALUATION

 \subsection{Outlier mitigation evaluation}

-The prior used for the evaluation is globally inconsistent but locally little noisy.
+The odometry used for the evaluation \cite{sons2018efficient} is globally inconsistent (because of the reasons discussed in the Introduction) but locally little noisy (because of the fusion described in \cite{sons2018efficient}).
 That means the differential information has no considerable errors.
-Hence, we can use that relative prior information as a reference to evaluate the effects of outliers by using the alternative Relative Pose Error (RPE) metric \cite{prokhorov2019measuring}.
+Hence, we can use that relative odometry information as a reference to evaluate the effects of outliers by using the alternative Relative Pose Error (RPE) metric \cite{prokhorov2019measuring}.

 In Table \ref{tab:rpe_results}, we show RPE results to compare the configurations and SOTA methods named in the previous section.
 In this case, we can see that the error in the NN configuration is similar to the complete self-tuning approach.
-This is because, as previously-mentioned, the NN has no aliasing problems.
-However, in Fig. \ref{fig:outliers} (a), we depict the main problem of that configuration, where the red line indicates the trajectory estimated with our complete approach, and the blue line indicates the NN configuration path with the flaw of scaling problems that produces localization out of the lane.
+This is because, as previously-mentioned, the NN has no aliasing problems, then has no "jumps".
+However, in Fig. \ref{fig:outliers} (a), we depict the main problem of that configuration, where the red line indicates the trajectory estimated with our complete approach, and the blue line indicates the NN configuration path with the flaw of offset problems that produces localization out of the lane.
+Note that we show Fig. \ref{fig:outliers} (a) in a different scenario because the weakness of NN is in the intersection parts, whereas the rest of the approaches fail on straight roads.

 We can see in Table \ref{tab:rpe_results} that the DC-SAC configuration suffers hardly from aliasing problems that produce a considerable number of outliers.
 In Fig. \ref{fig:outliers} (b), we depict the aliasing effect in a straight road compared to our self-tuning approach.
-As shown in Table \ref{tab:rpe_results} and Fig. \ref{fig:outliers}, the SOTA methods of covariance scaling and convex relaxation can mitigate the effect of outliers but don't achieve the results of our self-tuning approach for this scenario.
-We can observe that angle RPE is commonly close to 0, which indicates that significant errors are always produced in the front direction due to aliasing problems.
+As shown in Table \ref{tab:rpe_results} and Fig. \ref{fig:outliers}, the SOTA methods of covariance scaling and convex relaxation can mitigate the effect of outliers but do not achieve the results of our self-tuning approach for this scenario.
+The local views in Fig. \ref{fig:outliers} (b-d) show the local effects of aliasing.
+We can analyze the results in Table \ref{tab:rpe_results} as a global view, assuming that the errors reflect the aliasing that produces “jumps” through the global trajectory.

+Our method doesn't eliminate the aliasing effect completely.
+When the trajectory circulates through a straight road, it sometimes accumulates a few little errors due to the use of an NN-like configuration.
+Then, when the trajectory enters an intersection, as in contrast with NN, DC-SAC has an area search, it can correct this error producing a little jump.
+Such little errors are shown in Tables \ref{tab:ate_results} and \ref{tab:rpe_results}.